Table of contents

 Vaadin-on-Kotlin provides first-class support for the following SQL databases out-of-the-box:

 All other SQL databases may or may not work.
-Care has been taken to only use the SQL92 syntax, but we only test and officially support the four of the above-mentioned databases.
+Care has been taken to only use the SQL92 syntax, but only the four databases above are tested and officially supported.

-Note for experienced Java developers: Experienced Java developers will notice that VoK is not using JPA nor Hibernate to access the database.
-The reason is that there are inherent issues with the abstraction that JPA mandates - you can read more about the topic in the Why Not JPA article.
+Note for experienced Java developers: VoK is not using JPA nor Hibernate to access the database.
+The reason is that there are inherent issues with the abstraction that JPA mandates — see Why Not JPA.

 Column Type Meaning